Loading NuWatt Energy...

 |---|---|---|

-What Stamford homeowners actually pay and earn from a 12 kW system.
+What Stamford homeowners actually pay and earn from a 12 kW system in United Illuminating territory.

 The $0.0402/kWh Solar Energy Adjustment